yuansuny/yuansuny.github.io/_pages/about.md

   - /about.html
 ---

 I am a Research Fellow at the School of Mathematics, Monash University.
-Currently, I serve as the Vice-Chair of the IEEE Task Force on Large-Scale Global Optimisation.
+I serve as the Vice-Chair of the IEEE Task Force on Large-Scale Global Optimisation.
 I hold a PhD degree in Computer Science from The University of Melbourne, Australia, and a Bachelor's degree in Applied Mathematics from Peking University, China.
 My research interests include machine learning, combinatorial optimisation, evolutionary computation and large-scale optimisation.
 My research has been published in prestigious journals and conferences such as IEEE TPAMI, IEEE TEVC, OR Spectrum, AAAI, ICLR and VLDB. <br/>

 <!-- This is my [CV](https://yuansuny.github.io/files/YUANSUN_CV.pdf). -->
 <!-- __For COSC1027/2033 students, a number of research projects is available [here](https://yuansuny.github.io/projects).__ -->